telerik/maui-docs/controls/entry/validation.md

 xmlns:telerik="http://schemas.telerik.com/2022/xaml/maui"
 ```

-* `ReserveSpaceForErrorView`(`string`)&mdash; The Entry control in MacCatalyst is preserving space on its right side for the error icon.
-If developers are not using the validation feature of the Entry, there is an API that makes the control takes its entire space - the ReserveSpaceForErrorView property.
-The property should be set to false.
+* The Entry control in MacCatalyst is preserving space on its right side for the error icon.
+If developers are not using the validation feature of the Entry, there is an API that makes the control takes its entire space - the `ReserveSpaceForErrorView`(`bool`) property.
+The default value is `true`.
-The image below shows how the control looks like after setting this property:
+The image below shows the error icon that is displayed inside the reserved space:

 ![Entry validation](images/entry_ReserveSpaceForErrorView_property.png)

 ## See Also